alandekok/jlibtool/README.md

 --mode=compile` is avoided.
 The operation mode is implied by the name.

-The program just Does the Right Thing.
-All you need to do is to tell jlibtool "build me a `.so` file", and all of the magic is taken care of.
+The goal is for jlibtool to just Do the Right Thing.
+All you need to do is to tell it to "build me a `.so` file", and all of the platform-specific directives are taken care of.
 There is no need to remember even _more_ magic command-line arguments to a new tool that "helps" with portability.

 Jlibtool has been used in a number of build systems.
 All of the platform-specific magic is hidden inside of the jlibtool binary.
 The